flayshon/snapcol.nvim/README.md

 ## How it works

-- `j` / `k` always move to **absolute column 0**
+- `j` / `k` / `gg` / `G` always move to **absolute column 0**
 - Horizontal movement (`h`, `l`, `w`, `$`, mouse clicks, searches, jumps, etc.) updates internal cursor column memory for that line.
-- Optional restriction to specific filetypes
+Only the last line with horizontal movement is stored at a time.
 - Toggle per buffer with `:SnapColToggle`

 ---

 ## Motivation

-When reading or scanning code top-to-bottom, it’s often more useful for vertical movement to:
+When reading or scanning code top-to-bottom, I find it more useful for vertical movement to:

 - align to the start of the line
 - avoid inheriting arbitrary cursor columns
-- behave consistently across lines
+- behave consistently across lines visually

-`snapcol.nvim` enforces that rule without breaking normal horizontal navigation.

 ---